Julia-Sidequest/my-terible-eww-setup/README.md

 to run it copy everything in this file to ./config/eww

+parts of thgis setup requires you to use a nerd-font https://www.nerdfonts.com/

 If you want to use the weather client you will need to enter your latitude and longitude into latlon.txt

 befor first run you need to make everyting executable with: cmod +x ewwstar.sh; cd scripts; chmod +x blacklist.sh music.sh weather.sh